MacBeibhinn/LinuxScripts/README.md

 # LinuxScripts
 Scripts created for carrying out various automated tasks, made using Linux.
+Adjust to your needs.